NExT-GPT/NExT-GPT/README.md

 #### 4.2.
 Deploying Gradio Demo
-Upon completion of the checkpoints, you can run the demo locally as:
+Upon completion of the checkpoint loading, you can run the demo locally via:
 ```angular2html
 cd ./code
 bash scripts/app.sh
 ```
-Specifying the key arguments are:
+Specifying the key arguments as:
 - `--nextgpt_ckpt_path`: the path of pre-trained NExT-GPT params.

 ---------